How do we free our inner child of self doubt?

 This phenomenon affects people of all ages, genders, occupations, and cultures.
 Many well-known names have admitted to questioning their achievements.
 They include Ryan Reynolds, Daniel Radcliffe, Emma Watson, Meryl Streep, Tom Hanks, Awkwafina, Lady Gaga, Jennifer Lopez, Maya Angelou, Cheryl Sandberg, Serena Williams, Howard Schultz, and Michelle Obama.

-Experts say a number of factors can contribute to Impostor Syndrome.
+Experts say a number of factors can contribute to Imposter Syndrome.

 - Personality traits such as anxiety, perfectionism and neuroticism.